cloudmesh/cloudmesh-secchi/README.md

 #### Predict Screen and Graph

-Example of prediction video and graph is shown:
+Example of prediction video and graph is shown in Fig. 1.
+The reason for the image disappearing in the middle is that it drifted out of the view of the camera.

 ![Output Graph](images/secchigraph.png)

+**Fig 2**: Detection Probability to identify the Secchi imaage (1.0 is 100%)

 References: